obsidiansystems/obelisk/README.md

 1. Connect the device using USB (be sure to confirm any security prompts on the device)
 1. Run the deploy script: `result-android/bin/deploy`

-This should copy over and install the application on your device (if you see a  "*signatures do not match* error, simply uninstall the previous app from the device before retrying the deploy).
+This should copy over and install the application on your device (if you see a  "*signatures do not match*" error, simply uninstall the previous app from the device before retrying the deploy).
 The name of the installed application will be what you have specified for `android.displayName` in the `default.nix`.

 #### Releasing to Play Store